Skip to content

 Taking great notes isn’t about writing down everything you see on the screen.
-It’s about creating a note-taking system that helps you truly understand the material—not just for lectures, but for assignments and exams too.
+It’s about creating a note-taking system that helps you to understand the material, not just for lectures, but for assignments and exams too.

 Common Note-Taking Mistakes to Avoid